metomi/rose/sphinx/tutorial/cylc/runtime/runtime-configuration.rst

       .. code-block:: bash

-         cylc validate runtime-tutorial
+         cylc validate .

       ..
 TODO: Add advice on what to do if the command fails.

    #. **Run The Suite.**

-      Open the cylc GUI and run the suite.
+      Open the cylc GUI (if not already open) and run the suite.

       .. spoiler:: Hint hint